openstack/manila/doc/source/admin/deferred_deletion.rst

 --------

-Manila supports deferred deletion for shares and snapshots, a feature introduced in Manila 18.0.1 (Caracal).
+Manila supports deferred deletion for shares and snapshots, a feature introduced in Manila during the 2024.1 (Caracal) release cycle.
 When this feature is enabled, deletion requests release quotas immediately, but the actual deletion in the backend driver happens asynchronously.

 Resources that encounter deletion errors are retried periodically.